aosabook/500lines/blockcode/README.md

         elem.classList.remove('running');
     }

 We add blocks to the menu using `menuItem(name, fn, value, contents)` which takes a normal block,  associates it with a function, and and puts in the menu column.
-This must be the most important block in the file, since the file is named for it.

     function menuItem(name, fn, value, units){
         var item = Block.create(name, value, units);